PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 ![](assets/flooded-mac-se-restoration/IMG_0347.jpg)

+## Cleaning

+Next, I tackled getting the whole machine cleaned up, starting with the chassis.

-## Chassis Rust Removal
+### Chassis

-Next, I took a small wire wheel on a cordless drill to both the shield and chassis.
-Big improvement, but there were a lot of small corners that I can't get into.
-I think sandblasting will be the ultimate solution here, but I need to find someone with a sandblasting cabinet.
+I took a small wire wheel on a cordless drill to both the shield and chassis.
+While this was a big improvement, but there were a lot of small corners that I couldn't get into.

 ![](assets/flooded-mac-se-restoration/IMG_0348.jpg)

 I would have liked to submerge it in vinegar for a few hours, but at the time, we were super low on vinegar.
 So, I decided to try something different: hot sauce, which is full of vinegar!
 I happened to have a bottle of "Mule Sauce" from Sticker Mule.
-Fortunately for the project, the hot sauce is just as bad as Sticker Mule's politics, so it was a perfect candidate for this project.
-And besides, we're a Tabasco and Sriracha family.
+Fortunately for the project, the hot sauce is just as bad as Sticker Mule's politics, so it was a perfect candidate for this project (this is a Tabasco and Sriracha household).

 Anyway, onto the chassis it goes!